 Compliance: the part most programs gloss over

-Once you attach meaningful incentives to health actions, you’re in a zone that intersects with real compliance expectations-especially for older populations.
-This is where many “senior fitness” offerings quietly pull back and keep incentives small, because they aren’t built for benefits-grade governance.
+Once you attach meaningful incentives to health actions, you enter a zone intersecting with real compliance expectations—especially for older populations.
+This is why many “senior fitness” offerings quietly pull back and keep incentives small: they aren’t built for benefits-grade governance.

 Depending on structure, you may need to account for HIPAA wellness program rules, ADA considerations, and possibly ERISA documentation if the program functions like an administered benefit.
-The practical takeaway is straightforward: programs must be designed to be inclusive, with reasonable alternatives for employees who can’t safely complete certain activities.
+The practical takeaway: programs must be inclusive, with reasonable alternatives for employees who can’t safely complete certain activities.

 What “best-in-class” looks like (a checklist you can actually use)